standardrb/standard/README.md

 * **Catch style issues & programmer errors early.** Save precious code review time by eliminating back-and-forth between reviewer & contributor.

 No decisions to make.
 It just works.
+Here's a [⚡ lightning talk ⚡](https://www.youtube.com/watch?v=uLyV5hOqGQ8) about it.

 Install by adding it to your Gemfile: